fillumina/collections/README.md

 Optimized for **size** efficiency:

 * `ArrayMap` and `SortedArrayMap` extend `AbstractArrayMap` which is a standard `Map` implementation apart from the use of a single mutable _cursor_ instead of the classic multiple _entries_ for each mapping.
 They are based on a single array of `Object`s that grows as needed.
 It's very compact.
 The sorted implementation `SortedArrayMap` might improve access time in case of many elements (O(log n)).
 They are both compact and very fast to clone.
-* `SmallSet` is a very compact `Set` implementation backed by an array.
+* `ArraySet` is a very compact `Set` implementation backed by an array.
 Every insertion must scan the entire array for unicity so it's not very efficient.

 Optimized for **speed** of access: